 Initiators thrive in positions where they can pursue ambitious goals, advance quickly, and earn the recognition of their peers.
 They will typically be very comfortable with competitive environments and may be stressed by environments that are very rigid or structured in their culture.

-Common jobs for people with DI personality types
+Common jobs for people with the DISC type DI personality

 - Sales Representative